 The State Government provides incentives for airlines to base aircraft in Victoria.
-However, this assistance needs to be increased to encourage airlines to better utilise Avalon Airport as Victoria’s second international airport.
+This assistance needs to be increased to encourage airlines to better utilise Avalon Airport as Victoria’s second international airport.

-The Federal Government and its fully owned aviation organisations such as Airservices Australia, should work to ensure Avalon Airport is provided with a fair platform to compete for domestic services.
+The Federal Government, through its fully owned aviation organisation Airservices Australia, need to provide Avalon Airport with a fair platform to compete for domestic services.
 This includes ensuring pricing for services such as air traffic control, firefighting services and policing does not adversely impact Avalon Airport.

-To support expansion of Avalon Airport as an international passenger airport
+To support the expansion of Avalon Airport as an international passenger airport

 The State Government provides incentives for international airlines to operate in Victoria.
-Continued marketing assistance is required to consolidate Avalon as an international port.
+Continued marketing support is required to consolidate Avalon as an international port.

-Airservices Australia (Airservices) provides Air Traffic Control and Rescue and Fire Fighting Services to Avalon Airport.
-Airservices is a Commonwealth owned organisation under direction from the Minister for Transport.
+Airservices Australia provides air traffic control and rescue and fire fighting services to Avalon Airport.
 Avalon Airport should be treated fairly and not charged for services at a rate greater than those charged at Tullamarine Airport.
 A review of pricing is expected in the next 12 months.